 - allowing the child to try again

 The goal of this model is to allow children to learn from their bad choices instead of worrying about their parents’ reactions.
 Many times, a child’s anger problems are related to their frustrations in trying to become an individual without receiving a parenting approach that is teaching them to make responsible choices for themselves.
-In this article, we will consider how Fay and Cline’s parenting approach really mimics biblical principles that God uses with all of us to help us grow without exasperation.
+In this article, we will consider how Fay and Cline’s approach to counseling for children really mimics biblical principles that God uses with all of us to help us grow without exasperation.

 In Deuteronomy 28:13-15, after laying out the expectations of His covenant with the Israelites, God makes it very clear what the consequences will be for obedience versus disobedience.
 It is kind of a simple point, but God demonstrates an incredible amount of respect and trust by laying out His expectations with the freedom of the people to choose.